Local Housing Allowance: Bedroom Requirement

-Market Rental Areas
+Rental Market Areas

 The old way of setting fair rents for an area involved rent officers assessing each property, and a maximum Local Reference Rent set to reflect the maximum 'reasonable' rent for the area.
-Under LHA, Broad Market Rental Areas (BMRA) have been defined, and rent officers attempt to determine a median rent level which is intended to give Housing Benefit recipients access to roughly the cheapest 30% of the properties available to rent in any given region.
+Under LHA, Broad Rental Market Areas (BRMA) have been defined, and rent officers attempt to determine a median rent level which is intended to give Housing Benefit recipients access to roughly the cheapest 30% of the properties available to rent in any given region.
 This includes many towns.

-For definition of Broad Market Rental Area, see Concepts and terminology section above.
+For definition of Broad Rental Market Area, see Concepts and terminology section above.

-The table below gives the weekly rates that apply from 1 April 2016 to 31 March 2017.
+The table below gives the weekly rates that applied from 1 April 2016 to 31 March 2017.

 Due to the rates being frozen in 2016, in many areas the 30th percentile is now higher than the LHA rate.
 Key: the rates in the yellow cells are £10 or more per week less than the 30th percentile; in the light orange cells the difference is £20 or more per week; and in the orange cells the difference is £30 or more per week.